SpeakInCode/laravel-uikit/README.md

 or if your don't have yarn...

-`yarn add browser-sync@2.24.7 browser-sync-webpack-plugin uikit vue-template-compiler`
+`npm install browser-sync@2.24.7 browser-sync-webpack-plugin uikit vue-template-compiler`